 In the second half of the 11th century, when the Norman infiltration of South Wales began, the rights to the local lands belonged to the Welsh ruler Rhys ap Tewdwr.
 He made an alliance with William I the Conqueror, thanks to which his territory was protected from seizure.
 The agreement expired in 1093, when Rhys died in a frontier skirmish, and the Norman baron Roger de Montgomery took the opportunity and occupied South West Wales.
 To establish his dominion, he built the castles at Cardigan and Pembroke, and gave land to the knights who provided him with military assistance.
 Manorbier received Odo de Barri, which at the end of the eleventh century erected the first timber – earth fortifications.
 His son, William de Barri, strengthened this first stronghold by a stone, rectangular building in the keep style, in the thirties of the twelfth century.
 It served as both the main administrative and ceremonial facilities, as well as the place of final defense.
 It is also worth noting that in the 12th century, the famous scholar and chronicler Gerald de Barri, better known as Gerald of Wales, was born in Manorbier.
 He was the fourth and youngest son of William de Barri.
 He wrote about his birthplace like this: “In the whole wide area of Wales, Manorbier is definitely the nicest place.”

 The defense of the castle was considerably strengthened in the thirties of the thirteenth century, due to the fighting between the Normans and the Welsh prince Llywelyn ap Iorwerth.
 Timber fortifications were replaced with a stone wall, reinforced with towers and a gatehouses.
 It is possible that thanks to this the castle avoided assault during numerous Welsh – English wars of the 13th century.
 The first attack on the castle took place only in 1327, when it was besieged by Richard de Barri, in a dispute that broke out with members of his own family.
 In 1359, the castle was sold to two separate buyers, and the disputes that followed resulted in decades.
-Eventually, Henry IV gave Manorbier to Countess Huntingdon, who was the lover of Edward III, but at that time the castle had splendor days behind it and probably fell into disrepair.
+Eventually, Henry IV gave Manorbier to Countess Huntingdon, who was the lover of Edward III, but at that time the castle had splendor days behind it and probably fell partly into disrepair.
+Hurry renovations to fill Manrobier with an armed garrison were carried out in 1403 for fear of Owain Glyndŵr’s Welsh rebels, but eventually there were no fights for the castle then.

 The destroyed castle was sold to Sir Erasmus Phillipps in 1670 and has remained in his family ever since.
 He did not use the castle for residential purposes, but only arranged a farm in it.
 The remote location of the castle and easy access to the sea and numerous storage rooms, made Manorbier an ideal place for smugglers, who used it throughout the eighteenth and early nineteenth centuries.
 The first conservation work was carried out in 1880 by the then leaseholder of the castle, which stabilized the construction.
 The repairs enabled the re-use of the castle, which housed the staff and RAF personnel during World War II.